abxh/asciirast/readme.md

 # asciirast

-A software rasterizer based on OpenGL graphics pipeline made for educational purposes.
+A software rasterizer based on the classical OpenGL graphics pipeline made for educational purposes.
 It is meant to both render ascii art and real images.
+It currently simulates vertex and fragment shaders.

 ## Dependencies
 - `libsdl2-dev` [for the sdl example(s)]